Image streaming increased my creativity and unlocked my inner genius.

 But I never set out to establish new facts.
 I only set out to find ways to become more creative.
 If I got there by tricking my psychology, it didn’t matter.
 If it worked, it didn’t matter why.

 As I began performing increasingly better during brainstorms, my confidence grew.
 And confidence is likely part of the explanation, too.
-I kept writing my ideas down, and the experiment seemed to work just fine.
+I kept writing down my ideas, and the experiment worked fine.

-But, I still felt that I hadn’t quite understood the creative process.
+But, I still felt I hadn’t understood the creative process.
 And it was hard work writing down every new idea.

-I kept wondering why the act of writing ideas down was essential to the process.
+I kept wondering why writing ideas down was essential to the process.
 If I stopped writing ideas down, my progress quickly plateaued.
 I was missing something, I thought.

 Win Wenger and Project Renaissance